crcresearch/GOS/README.rst

 	    git clone https://github.com/crcresearch/GOS

-    2. Install required packages.
-Navigate to gosdemo/GOS.
-Then use:
+    2. Install required packages (if you have not already done so).
+From within the GOS directory, use:

 	    pip3 install -r requirements.txt